 Decision Graphs, also known as Influence Diagrams, extend Bayesian networks with the concepts of Utilities (e.g. profits/loses/gains/costs) and Decisions.
-This facilitates decision making under uncertainty.
+This facilitates decision making under uncertainty, also known as Decision automation.

 The objective of a Decision Graph is to find an optimal strategy (set of decisions) which maximizes the overall utility (e.g. profit/loss) of the network.

 This allows us to make cost based decisions based on models learned from data and/or built from expert opinion.

 One or more Utility variables can be added to a Bayesian network, allowing the encoding of values which are typically positive to represent a gain/profit or negative to represent a loss or cost.
 These values are called utilities.